I Built a Review Machine.It Started With Onboarding.

 What changed was treating onboarding as the first review touchpoint.
 When a new client signed on, I started walking them through exactly what success looked like, when they'd see results, and how to measure it themselves.

-com) shows that clients who understand the process are far more likely to advocate.
-I wasn't asking for reviews — I was setting up the conditions where they wanted to give them.
+BrightLocal's review research shows clients who understand the process are far more likely to advocate.
+I wasn't asking for reviews, I was setting up the conditions where they wanted to give them.

-The pattern became clear: clear expectations plus visible progress equals trust.
-And trust is what converts a satisfied client into someone who actually writes about you.
+The pattern became clear: clear expectations plus visible progress equals trust, and trust is what turns a satisfied client into someone who actually writes about you.
+Our reputation work is built on that foundation.

-Worth trying: Create a one-page onboarding checklist that shows your client exactly what happens in weeks 1, 2, and 3.
-Include one metric they can watch themselves.
+Create a one-page onboarding checklist showing your client exactly what happens in weeks one, two, and three, including one metric they can watch themselves.
 Send it before the first meeting, not after.
+Reviews start with a client who never felt lost.